TV hosting couple Rochelle and Marvin Humes host new BBC One show The Hit List.

 The Hit List: How the game works

-Only one team will make it through to the last round, which is guaranteed to get viewers hearts racing - The Final Chart Rundown.
+Only one team will make it through to the last round - The Final Chart Rundown.
 This round sees the final team attempting to make it to the number one spot by recognising ten songs and artists before the money runs out.